ibm-cloud-docs/log-analysis/monitor_logs.md

 ### By using the REST API
 {: #mon_export_api}

-You can export logs programmatically by using the LogDNA REST API.
+You can export logs programmatically by using the logging REST API.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

 When you export logs programmatically, consider the following information: